The Affordability–Capability Economic Framework (ACE)

 The Affordability–Capability Economic Framework (ACE Extension)

-The Core Claim: National productivity is no longer constrained by production capacity, but by the structural affordability of participation.
+The Core Claim: National productivity is increasingly constrained not by production capacity alone, but by the structural affordability of participation across households, firms, and capital.

 Cluster A: Affordability as Infrastructure